Rock Creek Campus

 MT 131 | Introduction to Programmable Logic Controllers | 3 |

-MT 132 | Programmable Logic Controller Application In Mechatronics | 3 |
+MT 132 | Programmable Logic Controller Application in Mechatronics | 3 |

-MT 151 | Assembly of Mechanical Systems I | 3 |
+MT 151 | Intro to Hand Tools and Mechanical Assembly | 1 |

 MT 153 | Assembly of Mechanical Systems II | 3 |